AKAI-00/Scapy/README.md

 # Scapy
-Scapy is website scarper used to scrape words from sites which can be potential passwords
+Scapy is a terminal based website scarper used to scrape words from sites which can be potential passwords